 This is a quick rundown of the ones that keep popping up in my research:

-- Myrrh: Meant to tighten up the gums and handle infections.
-Can be used as a paste or a diluted tincture.
+- Myrrh: This one is for tightening up gums and treating infections.
+You can use it as a paste or a diluted tincture.

 Table: Quick Comparison of Herbs and Benefits